quasarframework/quasar-framework.org/source/api/js-utils.md

 // Usually this is element with classname ".layout-view" or "window" (DOM Element) Utils.dom.getScrollTarget(DomElement)

-// Get scroll position of a page.
+// Get scroll position of a element or page.
 Use it in conjunction with `Utils.dom.getScrollTarget()` (Number pixels) Utils.dom.getScrollPosition(scrollTargetDomElement)

+// Setting scroll position of an element or page:
+Utils.dom.setScrollPosition (scrollTargetElement, offset[, duration])
+// if "duration" is specified then it will animate the scrolling
 ```

 You can also generate an object with cross-browser props for CSS `transform`s: